• Skip to primary navigation

 Substitute:

-In theory you could make this with other peppers, such as shishito peppers which are easier to find in the store.
+You could make this with other peppers, such as shishito peppers which are easier to find in the store.
 They are also delicious prepared this way, but they tend not to be spicy and it eliminates the fun of comparing who gets the spicier peppers.

 How to Eat Pimientos de Padrón